Yüreğir: Neighbourhoods in the urban area

 West of the Yüreğir Canal: Bounded with Seyhan river on the west, Mustafakemalpaşa Boulevard on the north, Yüreğir Canal on the east and D400 state road on the south, this zone is getting increasingly important, with the bridges that were built on the river and the extension of Adana Metro.
 An urban redevelopment under effect to convert Sinanpaşa and Yavuzlar neighbourhoods into modern commercial and residential areas.
 Yüreğir Municipal Hall and Yüreğir Bus Terminal are located in this zone.
-The 5 neighorhoods of this are: Sinanpaşa, Sarıçam, Özgür, Yavuzlar and Akıncılar.
+The 5 neighbourhoods of this are: Sinanpaşa, Sarıçam, Özgür, Yavuzlar and Akıncılar.
 Total population of the zone is 48270.

 North of Mustafakemalpaşa Boulevard: This zone is another area of Yüreğir that is facing urban transformation.
 It will be converted into a modern residential area in which 2000 houses will be demolished and replaced by high rise buildings.
 Bordered by Mustafakemalpaşa Boulevard on the south, Seyhan river on the west, motorway on the north and Çukurova University property on the east, this zone will be home to Adana Court of Justice and 47.5 hectare Health Campus.
 6th corps of the 2nd army is also based at this zone.
 The 3 neighbourhoods of this zone are: Kışla, Köprülü and Kazım Karabekir.
 Total population is 34294.